Mashrabiya: Occurrences

 Mashrabiyas were mostly used in houses and palaces although sometimes in public buildings such as hospitals, inns, schools and government buildings.
 They tend to be associated with houses of the urban elite classes.
-They are found mostly in the Mashriq – i.e. the eastern part of the Arab world, but some types of similar windows are also found in the Maghreb (the western part of the Arab world).
-They are very prevalent in Iraq, Iran, the Levant, Hejaz and Egypt.
+They are found mostly in the Mashriq – i.e. the eastern part of the Arab world (Iraq, the Levant, Hejaz region in Saudi Arabia and Egypt) in addition to Tunisia and Malta.
 In Basra, where they are very prevalent, they are known as shanasheel (or shanashil) to the extent that Basra is often called "the city of Shanashil."
 Some 400 traditional buildings are still standing in Basra.
+They are also very prevalent in the historical city center of Jeddah (Al-Balad) where they are known as Rōšān (Pl.
+Rawāšīn).

 In Malta, mashrabiyas (known as muxrabija) are quite common, especially in dense urban areas.
 They are usually made from wood and include glass windows, but there are also variations made from stone or aluminium.
 They could possibly originate from around the tenth century during the Arab occupation of the islands.
 The modern word for it in the Maltese language is "gallarija", which is of Italic origin.
 Recognised as being the predecessors of the iconic closed balcony, or "gallarija", in 2016 Maltese authorities scheduled a total of 36 ancient mashrabiyas as Grade 2 protected properties.

 The facade of Institut du Monde Arabe in Paris by Architecture-Studio and Jean Nouvel are inspired by Mashrabiya.